open-infra/osc/README.md

 <img src="assets/k9s.png" alt="k9s">

-## K9s - Kubernetes CLI To Manage Your Clusters In Style!
+## K9s - OpenStack CLI To Manage Your Clusters In Style!

-K9s provides a terminal UI to interact with your Kubernetes clusters.
+K9s provides a terminal UI to interact with your OpenStack clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
-K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.
+K9s continually watches OpenStack for changes and offers subsequent commands to interact with your observed resources.

 ---